Produce This! - Diversifying the Classics

 Download Text

-A Wild Night in Toledo by Lope de Vega
+A Wild Night in Toledo, by Lope de Vega

 Shifting love triangles, comic hijinks, betrayal and deceptions–is this really a single, unforgettable night in Toledo?